The combinatorial formula for open gravitational descendents

-A \emph{stable graded surface} is a non-twisted stable spin surface with a grading.
-It is \emph{effective} if the underlying surface is, and in any component of genus $0,~3$ special boundary points and no special internal points, its half nodes are legal.
+A (twisted) stable spin surface with a grading is \emph{effective} if the underlying surface is, and, for any component of the normalization, with genus $0,~3$ special boundary points and no special internal points, its special points are legal.
+A \emph{stable graded surface} is a (non-twisted) stable spin surface with a grading.
+The isomorphism notions are as in the smooth case. \end{definition} The legality condition on the nodes may seem peculiar at first glance.
+However this is the condition which allows smoothing the stable graded surface at a boundary node.
+The closed analog of it is that the twists at the two half nodes of the same node must agree.
+In a nutshell, as we will see in the next subsection, in a twisted spin surface any closed path which does not pass through special points has a well defined notion of parity.
+By pinching the surface in that path, a node is formed, and this node is NS or Ramond according to the parity of the pinched path.
+Similarly, any \emph{oriented} arc between boundary points, which avoids special points, also has a well defined notion of parity.
+We will see in Proposition \ref{Q_alternates} that this parity changes if the orientation of the arc changes.
+By pinching the arc one obtains a surface with a new boundary node.
+The boundary node is NS, but the legality of its half nodes is determined by the parity of the corresponding oriented arcs.
+See Lemma \ref{lem:Q_q_and_bridges} for an exact statement.
+Interestingly, when the node is separating the legality can be determined from the parity considerations of Proposition \ref{prop:parity_disks}.
+Since in $g=0$ all nodes are separating, the genus $0$ theory could have been defined without referring to the graded spin structure.
+These points will be discussed more in \cite{ST0}.